3F/hMSBuild/Readme.md

 hMSBuild -nocachevswhere       - Do not cache vswhere.
-Use this also for reset cache. hMSBuild -notamd64             - To use 32bit version of found msbuild.exe if it's possible. hMSBuild -eng                  - Try to use english language for all build messages. hMSBuild -GetNuTool {args}     - Access to GetNuTool core. hMSBuild -debug                - To show additional information from hMSBuild. hMSBuild -help                 - Shows this help.
+Use this also for reset cache. hMSBuild -notamd64             - To use 32bit version of found msbuild.exe if it's possible. hMSBuild -eng                  - Try to use english language for all build messages. hMSBuild -GetNuTool {args}     - Access to GetNuTool core. https://github.com/3F/GetNuTool hMSBuild -debug                - To show additional information from hMSBuild. hMSBuild -version              - To show version of hMSBuild. hMSBuild -help                 - Shows this help.
 Aliases: -help -h -?